rust-lang/rfcs/text/0000-duration-is-zero.md

 - First alternative:

-    In (issue #2809)(https://github.com/rust-lang/rfcs/issues/2809), one developer suggested new constant in `core::time` module:
+    In [issue #2809](https://github.com/rust-lang/rfcs/issues/2809), one developer suggested new constant in `core::time` module:

     ```rust